amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/LabGuide670DeployDocker.md

 You will be asked to provide the kubeconfig file before you can access the console.

 - Choose the Kubeconfig option
-- Click on the "Choose kubeconfig file" area and select the kubeconfig file you have downloaded on your machine
+- Click on the "Choose kubeconfig file" area and select the mykubeconfig file you have downloaded on your machine
 - Click "Sign In"

 ![alt text](images/670/kubeproxy.png)